 Prerequisite(s): fourth year Honours standing in Communication and Media Studies or permission of the School of Journalism and Communication.
+Lectures three hours a week.

-COMS 4605 [0.5 credit] Media, Race and Ethnicity
+Media, Race and Ethnicity

 Critical examination of how issues of race and ethnicity intersect with contemporary media.